opennextjs/opennextjs-aws/.changeset/lovely-goats-rest.md

 "@opennextjs/aws": patch
 ---

-fix(build): Support function-valued overrides in override helper
+fix(build): Refactor fallback values to be dummy overrides in createEdgeBundle